Welcome to ApproachAvoid.com

 Journey: A map will show a journey that a person goes on within an experience.
 This can be a whole experience or just a specific aspect of one.
 For business mapping services, we have customers, patients, employees, students, citizens, and fans.
 As an example, a customer journey map can include the whole experience a customer goes through with your organization or it can be specific area of the journey (ex. the ordering process, a time frame, etc.).
 Another example can be a product launch and one or various touchpoints you need to focus on.

 Lanes: For a map, on the left side, there will be lanes.
 For us here at ApproachAvoid.com, we consider the lanes what we want to measure to understand human approach-avoid behavior.
 Since each organization is different with multiple needs, the types of lanes can vary by a wide range.
-We will introduce (starting on the next page with the 7Starters) what we feel can and should be measured.
 We will work with you on this to fit your specific needs/objectives.

 Awareness